JamesZhao01/nautilus-tutorial/README.md

 - I think this command should work, I don't want to test it in case it overrides my current volume 😞
 - `kubectl apply -f persistent-volume.yml`
 - [docs](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/)
+- In general, you should put datasets on your volume, but copy your datasets to your container when using it.
+This is because you will be repeatedly loading your data, and because it will be on a NFS, it will be slow to access.
+Better to do one expensive copy at once than millions of slow copies when training.

 Poggers, time to test with
 - `kubectl create -f pod-test.yml`